waspmuc/dischwascher-frontend/README.md

 The idea was pretty clear how to solve this issue: "We need to meassure the energy consumption and then we can decide, if it's running or not and show the current status on a display." me and my colleagus said.
 Thats easier sad than done, but in the end I found a pretty neat solution.

+### How does it work?
+[Wemo Switch Insight](http://www.belkin.com/de/p/P-F7C029/) offers a rich set of information which is exposed via its own mobile app - which is not that helpful in this case - and via its open [API](http://ouimeaux.readthedocs.io/en/latest/).
+The raw data can be accessed via UPnP, hence

 ### Architecture

 ![HarwareOverview](doc/ressources/HardwareOverview.png "HardwareOverview")